Whiteknight/whiteknight.github.com/stage/exceptionhandler_redux.md

 At this point, we set up a normal Parrot Calling Conventions (PCC) invocation with signature "P->" (one argument, the exception, and no expected return values) and invoke the ExceptionHandler continuation.
-In a system with one active handler, it takes 2 PCC invokations to throw a single exception, but we don't have hardly any flexibility with this system.
+In a system with one active handler it takes 2 PCC invokations to throw a single exception.
+This is expensive, but we don't gain anything in particular from the added expense.
+The exceptions system is not particularly flexible, robust, or feature-full.
 We get one Exception object which, in the basic case, gets one payload field.
 We can also [subclass Exception][exception_subclass] to add more stuff to it, but the Exception role is pretty complex and any errors in implementing it will probably cause Parrot to crash.
 Possible, but not currently useful.

 This is all not to mention that to set up an ExceptionHandler to receive only a single type of Exception requires *at least* one additional method call to pass in the necessary type constraints.
-That's three method calls if you're doing anything even remotely fancy.
+That's three PCC invocations made at the C level (recursing into new runloops each time) if you're doing anything even remotely fancy.
 And by "fancy", I mean "normal".

+People expect exceptions systems to be a little bit less performant than other control flow systems, but we're really taking quite the liberties in this regard.
 We can do better.
 Today I'm going to brain-storm some ideas about how.

 If Exceptions are properly subclassable, and if ExceptionHandlers are just continuations and are invoked through PCC, we can use Parrot's powerful multidispatch system to dispatch them.
+This seems like a reasonable use for a system which Parrot already provides to subroutine invocations almost for free.
+All we need the ExceptionHandler to do is expose a parameter signature which expresses the type information of the exceptions it handles to Parrot's MMD engine, and we easily turn a list of possible candidate handlers into a single best match.

+We can ask the context to give us a list of all active handlers and use this as the candidate pool.
+A better option would be to go through the list of all active handlers and only pick the top one for each unique signature string.
+Older handlers are overshadowed by newer ones with the same signature.

 If ExceptionHandlers are properly subclassable, we can define subclasses of Exception which always take certain subclasses of Exception.
 This reduces the